Wingshooters need practice to maximize performance in the field

 The off season for many bird hunters is spent working dogs and doing various chores on their respective leases, few ever bother to work on their shooting skills.
 A trip to the shooting range every now and again will make a huge difference in how well you shoot simply because of repetition.
 A round skeet, trap or especially sporting clays will help knock the off season rust from your form and help you get back into the groove.
 Most shooting ranges offer some instruction and various courses for all types of shooting sports, a shotgun shooters course can help you identify flaws in your form and make you a much more consistent shooter.

-With all that pre-season shooting talk being said, let’s focus on the upcoming hunting season because it’s almost here.
-The central and north zone dove seasons open up on the 1st of September while hunters south of IH-10 will have to wait until Sept.
-20. Waterfowl hunters will get their fix starting on the 13th as early Teal season gets underway.
+With all that pre-season shooting talk being said let's focus on the upcoming hunting season because it's almost here.
+The central and north zone dove seasons open up on the 1st of September while hunters south of IH-10 will have to wait until September 14th.
+Waterfowl hunters will get their fix starting on the 10th as early Teal season gets underway.
 The prospects for local hunters appear to be good, several big flights of teal have already entered our area and the next full moon should bring plenty more.
-The local marshes are flush with good grass and not much salt, hopefully this trend will continue and the weatherman will bring us some cool weather in September.
+The local marshes are starting to show some grass, hopefully this trend will continue and the weatherman will bring us some cool weather in September.

 Next month's season openers are much anticipated by many Texas hunters, the opening days are almost sacred to them if you can comprehend that.
 Make the most of the time in the field by practicing before you head out and by being safe every time you pick up your firearm, the combination of these two will ensure you an enjoyable time.